thycotic/ss-docs/architecture/distributed-engines/index.md

 ## Best HA Multi-Site Deployment with Distributed Engines for Additional Datacenters with Separate Work Tasks

-### Overview

-- Distributed Engine licenses required for this design:

-  - Five DE site licenses added (for primary secret and discovery tasks, DMZ site, and cloud secret and discovery tasks), one DE included per site.
+### Overview$1   - Five DE site licenses added (for primary secret and discovery tasks, DMZ site, and cloud secret and discovery tasks), one DE included per site.

   - Two DE per site licenses added, which allows for second DE in each DE site for HA and a third one for the local site (added to the primary and DR locations).
 - All DEs require callback communication to Web servers  (TCP 443) and to the RabbitMQ response bus (TCP 5672 or 5671).
 This is pictured with one set of distributed engines (local site) but is not pictured for other DEs to keep the diagram easier to interpret.